12David1/12David1/README.md

 ## 🚀 About Me

-I'm a passionate and dedicated IT student at **Belgium Campus**, currently pursuing a **Diploma in Information Technology** (2025 - 2027).
+I'm a passionate and dedicated IT student at **Belgium Campus**, currently pursuing a **Education in Information Technology** (2025 - 2027).
 My interests include databases, web design, and practical applications of Microsoft tools like Access and Excel.
 I’m always eager to grow, learn, and apply new technologies to real-world problems.

 ---